 A little innovation which should prove most acceptable to the driver is seen on the floorboard below the control pedals.
 Hereabouts a well is made, just to fit the heels of the boots, so that not only is the angle of the foot set correctly for the pedals, but a support is formed for the foot when applying pressure.

 We noticed that the radiator had been somewhat altered, and this turned out to be a general rounding off of the corners, certainly enhancing the appearance.
-The car is sent out equiped with hood and screen, lighting set, horn, kit of tools, etc., and spare wheel, and sells for £175.
+The car is sent out equipped with hood and screen, lighting set, horn, kit of tools, etc., and spare wheel, and sells for £175.
 The makers are the Enfield Light Car Co., Fallows Road, Sparkbrook, Birmingham.